sharmazan/pdfcrawler/README.md

 After file handling, it will redirect you to another page and show "Success" or "Error" message.
 The main reason for an error is a different file format - the program could handle only PDF files.

-### Other urls
+### Other URLs
-**/files/** url returns a set of all the of documents that were uploaded: ids, names and number of URLs that were found for each document, in JSON format.
+**/files/** returns a set of all the documents that were uploaded: ids, names, and number of URLs that were found for each document, in JSON format.
 ![Files output](https://i.snipboard.io/I2Q7FC.jpg)

 **/files/<file_id>** returns a set of URLs for a specific document in JSON format.